cyclikal/lab-pressure-monitor/README.md

-# lab-pressure-monitor
+# Lab Pressure Montiro
 A short script for a Rasperry Pi Zero-powered data logger (measuring lab temperature and humidity, and glove box temperature, humidity, and pressure).

 ## General Use
 This script will upload data to a Google Sheets document.
 The document name is currently "Lab Monitor Data" and should be shared with relevant users.
-Vincent and Aaron both have access to the Google API settings for the service account that runs on the Pi Zero W to upload data.
+Vincent and Aaron both have access to the Google API settings for the service account that runs on the Pi Zero W to upload data, although any Cyclikal Google user may have access (has not been verified yet).

 ## Setup
 ### Raspian